Informo/specs/content/information-distribution/source.md

-Each time one of the source's properties changes, it **must** publish a new registration event, and every trust authority certifying the trustworthiness of this source **must** update their signature by basing it on the new event.
+Each time one of the source's properties changes, it **must** publish a new registration event, and every trust authority certifying the trustworthiness of this source **must** generate a new signature from the new event.
 This signature lives in a TA's registration event 📝.

-If a source doesn't provide a logo, client implementations **can** use the [avatar](https://matrix.org/docs/spec/client_server/r0.4.0.html#get-matrix-client-r0-profile-userid-avatar-url) of its Matrix user in lieu of it if its avatar has been set.
+If a source doesn't provide a logo, client implementations **can** use the [avatar](https://matrix.org/docs/spec/client_server/r0.4.0.html#get-matrix-client-r0-profile-userid-avatar-url) of its Matrix user instead.

 ## Compromission of cryptographic private keys

-Every trust authority certifying a source's trustworthiness **must** be operating by an organism or individual the source trusts and is in contact with outside of Informo.
+Every trust authority certifying a source's trustworthiness **must** be operated by an organism or individual the source trusts and is in contact with outside of Informo.
 If at least one of a source's private keys gets compromised, the source **must** update its list of public signature verification keys by publishing a new registration event containing the updated list, and every trust authority trusting the source **must** compute and issue a new signature taking the updated list of keys into account.
 The reason behind this is to encourage trust authorities to communicate with their trusted sources, estimate how much compromised the source is (i.e. one key vs all of the keys vs the source's entire Matrix account), and take the actions it deems necessary.

-In such an event, client implementations **should** consider articles posted prior to the key being declared as compromised as possibly, but not surely trustworthy.
+In such an event, client implementations **should** consider articles posted prior to the key being declared as compromised as probably not having been tampered with, with no way to be 100% sure about it.

 ## Localisation